 You Can Cycle Your Electronics

-Stretch your batteries simply by cycling your heated gloves off and on.
+Stretch your battery life simply by cycling your heated gloves off and on.
 Say you’re on a hunt and have three more hours to go, but the heated hunting gloves have been cranking on high for an hour – do yourself a favour and shut them off.
 If you run them for 10 minutes every half an hour or something along those lines, your heated gloves will have a longer lifespan.

 When You Don’t Have Electric Gloves